willfaught/paige/README.md

 - [bootstrap-icons](https://www.npmjs.com/package/bootstrap-icons/v/1.10.3)
 - [katex](https://www.npmjs.com/package/katex/v/0.16.4)

-Hugo names, HTML names, CSS names, and JavaScript names that begin with "paige" capitalized in any way are reserved.
+Hugo names, HTML names, CSS names, and JavaScript names that begin with "paige" capitalized in any way, optionally prefixed with one or more underscores, are reserved.

 ## Credits